Luke-Frazer/Zendesk-Coding-Challenge/README.md

 The code can be run using the javac and java command.
 For this reason, ensure the system has the Java jdk: `https://www.oracle.com/java/technologies/downloads/`.

-Once the JDK is installed, navigate to the folder Zendesk_Coding_Challenge.
+Once the JDK is installed, navigate to the folder Zendesk_Coding_Challenge where the folders bin, src, and doc are located.

 Now, to compile the code, run the command: `javac -cp ./json-20210307.jar src/zcc_package/ZCC_Class.java`